CELL BUILDER REBUILD

 ☐ Supplies

-Pollen patties · Sugar syrup · Clean 1-gallon internal feeder (occupies one frame slot in the upper deep)
+Pollen patties · Sugar syrup · Clean 1-gallon internal feeder

 ☐ Two people for wild cell check